Mixing solutions for the Muskat problem: Introduction and the main theorem

 where

-Here $\mathcal{M}\ub$ can be understood as a suitable double average of the velocity in the Muskat case.
-It turns out that it is possible but rather difficult to obtain uniform estimates for the operator $\mathcal{M}\ub$ in order to obtain existence for this system.
-The situation reminds that of the Muskat problem but it is different as, on one hand, the kernel is not so singular but, on the other hand, we need to obtain estimates which are independent of $\epsilon$ since for $\ep=0$ the problem is ill-posed.
+Here $\mathcal{M}u$ can be understood as a suitable double average of the velocity in the Muskat case.

+It turns out that it is possible but rather difficult to obtain uniform estimates on $t$ for the operator $\mathcal{M}u$ in order to obtain existence for this system.
+The situation is reminiscent to that of the Muskat problem but it is different as, on one hand, the kernel is not so singular but, on the other hand, we need to obtain estimates which are independent of $\ep$ (notice that for $\ep=0$ the problem is ill-posed).
+The first difficulty is to quasi-linearize the operator $\mathcal{M}u$.
+This quasi-linearization is inspired by that one for the classical Muskat equation \ref{muskat} (see for example \cite{dp}).
+However, even in the case of constant $\ep$, some new difficulties arise and to deal with them we need to use different tools e.g., pseudodifferential theory.
+The presence of variable width $\ep(x,t)$ introduces additional technical complications.
+Since the proof is long and delicate but the result is believable we postpone the proof to the appendix \ref{ordenmasaltosection} and \ref{apendice4} where we have introduced ad hoc notation which should make the proofs nice to follow.